How to Install Chrome Browser on Ubuntu [CMD & GUI]

 Then, select Chrome browser as the default browser in the Web section.

-How to uninstall Google Chrome from Ubuntu
+How to uninstall Google Chrome from Linux

 To uninstall Google Chrome, you need to delete the stable package of the Chrome browser.
 For this purpose, enter the following command: